 The Patriot Foundation supports five charities that provide scholarships for dependent children of Special Operations, the 82nd Airborne, the 18th Airborne Corps, the Warrior Transition Battalion and Survivor Outreach Services for Soldiers, all based in Fort Bragg.
 The Foundation also provides funding for child care for the families of disabled soldiers whose spouses need to obtain additional job training.

-Boddie-Noell has been partners with Special Olympics Virginia for 32 years, contributing more than $1 million to the organization over that time.
+Boddie-Noell has been partners with Special Olympics Virginia for more than 35 years, contributing more than $1.5 million to the organization over that time.
 Boddie-Noell owns and operates close to 200 Hardee’s restaurants across Virginia.

-Our Hardee’s restaurants each year host the annual Buy a Star, Be a Fanfundraiser, during which customers purchase stars for $1 in exchange for a coupon sheet featuring special discounts on Hardee’s menu items.
+Our Hardee’s restaurants each year in Virginia host the annual Star fundraiser, during which customers purchase stars for $1 in exchange for a coupon sheet featuring special discounts on Hardee’s menu items.
 All proceeds raised from the sale of the stars go to Special Olympics Virginia to help Special Olympics athletes participate in the Summer Games.
-Last year, Hardee’s raised more than $55,000 for Special Olympics Virginia, helping send more than 360 Special Olympic athletes to the 2012 Summer Games.
+In 2015, Hardee’s raised a record $97,600 for Special Olympics Virginia, helping send more than 360 Special Olympic athletes to the 2016 Summer Games.

 Boddie-Noell and Hardee’s also partner in Special Olympics Virginia’s Training for Life program by employing persons with intellectual disabilities, some of whom are Special Olympics athletes, and providing a welcome workplace environment that breeds success.

-“We take pride in our long-standing relationship with Special Olympics Virginia,” said Jerry Allsbrook, chief marketing officer and board member for Special Olympics.
+“We take pride in our long-standing relationship with Special Olympics Virginia,” said Terry Lewis, president of Hardee's Restaurant Operations and board member for Special Olympics.

-"The courage of these athletes is an inspiration," President of Restaurant Operations, Mike Boddie, said.
+"The courage of these athletes is an inspiration," Boddie-Noell President Mike Boddie, said.
 "We’re proud of our employees and guests for very successful campaigns."

 Local Latin American residents felt right at home with the sound of meringue music, the smell of authentic Latin food and the vibrant colors of Latin American flags.
 Hardee’s Latin Fest, recently held at the Beachstreet Seaside Palladium, treated more than 15,000 Virginia Beach residents to a Hispanic-culture immersion.